colson0x1/colson-tmux/README.md

 ## Customization

 Tailor your tmux configuration and the list of websites and applications in `goto.sh` to match your preferences.
 Dive into the endless possibilities of customization and make your terminal truly yours.
+Additionally, explore the power of Zsh with a rich set of aliases and Git shortcuts in the included `.zshrc` file.